datavistics/datavistics.github.io/content/posts/arabic-rag-4.md

 Getting your embeddings isn't talked about enough.
 It's always surprisingly difficult as you scale and most tutorials aren't at any real scale.
 The right answer used to be [exporting to ONNX](https://huggingface.co/docs/optimum/onnxruntime/usage_guides/optimization) with `O4` level optimization and running it from there.
 While not difficult it took a little know-how and some preparation.
-But there have been a lot more developments lately.
+This usually led to people just running it out of the box and not putting some love and care into the process.
+Recently there have been a lot of developments.

 ## Why TEI
 The problem with getting the embeddings efficiently is that there are techniques that exist but they are not widely